raganwald/braythwayt.com/_posts/2015-01-20-learned-helplessness.md

 Some people view adverse events as being personal to them, affecting them in a general way, and as being a permanent condition of their life.
 Dr. Seligman's describes these people as *pessimists*.
 Other people view adverse events as being impersonal, specific to just one aspect of their life, and temporary.
 Dr. Seligman's describes those people as *optimists*.

 His research reveals that if we are pessimists, we can train ourselves to become optimists through [Cognitive Behavioural Therapy][cbt].
-The basic idea is to observe the way we explain adverse events to ourselves, and then consciously re-explain them to ourselves in an optimistic way.[^disclaim2] Our goal is to "re-frane" adverse avents as being impersonal--not about us--rather than personal.
+The basic idea is to observe the way we explain adverse events to ourselves, and then consciously re-explain them to ourselves in an optimistic way.[^disclaim2] Our goal is to "re-frame" adverse avents as being impersonal--not about us--rather than personal.
 As specific--just about one thing--rather than general.
 And as temporary--just right now--rather than permanent.

 [cbt]: https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy